-You can get Social Security retirement benefits as early as age 62.
-However, we'll reduce your benefit if you retire before your full retirement age.
-For example, if you turn age 62 in 2022, your benefit would be about 30% lower than it would be at your full retirement age of 67.
+You can receive Social Security retirement benefits as early as age 62.
+However, we'll reduce your benefit if you start receiving benefits before your full retirement age.
+For example, if you turn age 62 in 2023, your benefit would be about 30% lower than it would be at your full retirement age of 67.

 Some people will stop working before age 62.
-But if they do, the years with no earnings will probably mean a lower Social Security benefit when they retire.
+But if they do, the years with no earnings will probably mean a lower Social Security benefit when they decide to start receiving benefits.

 Sometimes health problems force people to retire early.
 If you can't work because of health problems, consider applying for Social Security disability benefits.
 The disability benefit amount is the same as a full, unreduced retirement benefit.
-If you're getting Social Security disability benefits when you reach full retirement age, we convert those benefits to retirement benefits.
+If you get Social Security disability benefits when you reach full retirement age, we convert those benefits to retirement benefits.
 For more information, read Disability Benefits (Publication No. 05-10029).